Paid in Full vs. Settlement on Your Credit Report: What's the Difference?

 When a loan or a closed credit account are paid in full they should be reported as such on all of your credit reports.

 When talking about debt repayment, "less than full balance" just means that you've reached an agreement with the lender or collector to pay less than the amount owed.
-This is more commonly referred to as a debt settlement.
+This is considered a form of debt settlement on your credit report.